 The base for SN Series makes use of cutouts in the shell that provide clearance around the securing rails of SW Series keyboards.
 From this, it is not clear if SW and SN were conceived together, or whether SN was added shortly afterwards, taking advantage of the cutouts in SW switches as a way to attach the base.
 The base is noted in 201SN Chart 2 to be ultrasonically welded to the shell.
 The base is primarily attached by two internal clips, and then welded.
 With sufficient force, the base can be prised off.

-Switches in SN Series fall into at least three subseries:
+Switches in SN Series fall into numerous subseries:

 11SN illuminated and 201SN switches are centre-lit within a cylindrical plunger, and thus require special keycaps.
 Lamps were optional: there were separate part numbers based on whether or not a lamp was included.